 We enter into agreements in the normal course of business with CROs for clinical trials, CMOs and other vendors for preclinical studies, supplies, manufacturing and other services and products for operating purposes.
 These agreements are generally cancellable at any time by us, upon prior written notice, and may or may not include cancellation fees.
 Given that the amount and timing related to such payments are uncertain, they are not considered to be contractual obligations.
-As of March 31, 2022, we had not accrued for any termination or cancellation charges as these were not considered probable.
+As of September 30, 2022, we had not accrued for any termination or cancellation charges as these were not considered probable.
 Significant portions of our R&D resources are focused, and will continue to be focused, on the manufacture and testing of clinical trial materials.
-We expect our R&D expenses to increase substantially beginning in 2022 and over the next several years unless we partner one or more of our wholly-owned programs, particularly as we advance our oncology product candidates into and through clinical development and support our later-stage clinical development of NGM621.
+We expect our R&D expenses to increase substantially beginning in 2022 and over the next several years unless we partner one or more of our wholly-owned programs, particularly as we advance our oncology product candidates into and through clinical development.
 See "Funding Requirements" above for additional information regarding our expected R&D spend.